Maximizing Efficiency With Kanban Boards

 • Limit WIP based on team capacity.

-• Update board daily or more frequently.
+• Update the board daily or more frequently.

 • Review metrics weekly and adjust limits.

-• Hold daily standups at board to discuss blockers.
+• Hold daily standups at the board to discuss blockers.

-• Add swimlanes to group related items.
+• Add swimlanes to group-related items.

 • Automate card movement where possible.